Sunday, 2 February 2014

 NPL Premier

-I had seen Stafford Rangers on 3 previous occasions.
+I had seen Stafford Rangers on three previous occasions before my first visit.
 In my first season of watching Wycombe, 91/92, we had a fairly routine win against them at home, winning 3-0.
-They were bottom of the table at the time and looked doomed but they recovered to finish in a safe league placing.
+They were bottom of the table at the time and looked doomed but they recovered to finish in a safe league place.
 The next season they really pushed on and had an excellent away record.
-Indeed they gained a 2-2 draw at Adams Park and were the only team to take points off of Wycombe in a 21 game run where we gained 61 out of 63 points at home.
-They finished 6th that league, 19 points behind runaway leaders Wycombe and only 5 short of 2nd place.
-They also provided the opposition for Wycombe's last ever GM Vauxhall Conference away game as a solitary Tim Langford strike provided a 1-0 win at Marston Road for the Chairboys.
+Indeed they gained a 2-2 draw at Adams Park and were the only team to take points off of Wycombe in a 21-game run where we gained 61 out of 63 points at home.
+They finished 6th in that season, 19 points behind runaway leaders Wycombe and only 5 short of 2nd place.
+They also provided the opposition for Wycombe's last-ever GM Vauxhall Conference away game as a solitary Tim Langford strike provided a 1-0 win at Marston Road for the Chairboys.
+They also provided the last league opposition at Loakes Park in 1990, a ground I sadly missed out on.
 I saw them once more, the following season.
 Wycombe were away up north, ironically against the team they were playing today, Bury.
 So my dad took me to see Slough Town v Stafford Rangers, which the home side won 3-0.
 At the time, and indeed now, I just loved watching games and my dad used to take me to local games occasionally.
 Had I thought as I had then I'd be pushing to go and see another ground as I had been to Slough before.
-From what I remember it was a good game and I recall Slough fans taking the mick out of one of the Stafford players for looking like Denzil from Only Fools & Horses!
+From what I remember it was a good game and I recall Slough fans taking the mick out of one of the Stafford players for looking like Denzil from Only Fools & Horses!.
+It turned out to be Wolves legend George Berry in those less enlightened times.

-Stafford have had a whole load of big names don the black and white striped shirt.
+Stafford has had a whole load of big names don the black-and-white striped shirt.
 Most famous of all is Stan Collymore.
 He commanded a 6 figure sum when he signed for Crystal Palace and though he didn't do much there his career really took off when he joined Southend United.
-From there, his journey is more well known, with him going on to have a good, but all too short career with Nottingham Forest, Liverpool and Aston Villa.
-The players I remember most from playing them were England semi-pro keeper Ryan Price and defender Mark Bradshaw who played a big part in an FA Cup run in that 1992-93 season, during which they beat then Football League side Lincoln City 2-1.
-I also remembered Brendan Phillips, one of the few black managers to manage at a good level, he was in charge for the tail end of that season.
-The success was not built upon however and by the end of the 1994-95 season, the club was saying goodbye to the Conference.
-In those days that meant relegation to the Southern Premier.
-The rot had well and truly set in and a second successive relegation saw them in the Southern League Midlands Division.
-They remained there for a few more years before starting to climb up the leagues again.
-In amongst FA Cup runs and a 15-0 victory over Kidsgrove Athletic they won 3 promotions and found themselves back in the Conference for the 2006/07 season.
-They had another good FA Cup run that year reaching the second round and just stayed up by skin of their teeth.
-However the reprieve didn't last long and another 2 relegations saw them back in the NPL Premier, where they find themselves today.
-Their prospects of avoiding another relegation does not look good and it's almost certain that they will be relegated again this season.
+From there, his journey is more well known, with him going on to have a good, but all-too-short career with Nottingham Forest, Liverpool and Aston Villa.
+The players I remember most from playing them were England semi-prokeeper Ryan Price and defender Mark Bradshaw who played a big part in an FA Cup run in that 1992-93 season, during which they beat then Football League side Lincoln City 2-1.
+I also remembered Brendan Phillips, one of the first black managers to manage at a good level, he was in charge for the tail end of that season.